Carball0/SpotiShut/README.md

 ## [Installation](#installation)

 ### The quick way - Click and run
-To run the program make sure you have read the dependencies section, [download the jar file](https://github.com/Carball0/SpotiShut/blob/main/SpotiShut.jar?raw=true) and just double click the executable while having the Spotify app open.
+[Download the jar file](https://github.com/Carball0/SpotiShut/blob/main/SpotiShut.jar?raw=true) and just double click the executable while having the Spotify app open.

 Now your Spotify ads will be silenced!
 You can manually close the app or let it be automatically closed when you stop